microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 In both cases, you use a path to a node to find it so its parents are found on the way.

-However if we add an index that allows finding nodes by some other query path (ex: an idex by node identifiers for nodes which have an identifier), there are a few ways that can work.
+However if we add an index that allows finding nodes by some other query path (ex: an index by node identifiers for nodes which have an identifier), there are a few ways that can work.
 If the index maps identifier to path, then the index is expensive to update for large subtree moves.
 If for logical trees, if the index maps identifier to blob (or page id indirectly pointing to blob), this can avoids large update costs for moves, but needs another index (page to parent) to be able to discover parentage of nodes looked up this way.